 Getting to Utila from Belize

 One of the affordable ways to get to Utila is by driving through Guatemala.
-We took a bus from Belize City back to Flores, and then another across the country, crossing the border into Honduras.
+I took a bus from Belize City back to Flores, and then another across the country, crossing the border into Honduras.
 You can imagine how tired we were after a full day of travelling!
 We spent one night in San Pedro Sula, which until recently used to be the “murder capital of the world”.
 I wasn’t aware of this before I came into the country.
 Luckily, we didn’t encounter any crime or anything unpleasant.
 We had a peaceful night, then continued our journey the next morning.

 The same day, we took the Utila dream ferry in La Ceiba for 600 HNL / R 343 / 24.5 USD pp, and arrived just in time to celebrate Christmas and the beginning of the New Year – 2019.